I write about many subjects typically surrounding my kids, including fundraising, gifts for children, vacations, and Boy Scouts.

 Info on COVID-19

-In 2020, people have a lot of time on their hands (unfortunately).
-To stay sane, everyone is coming out with their own parodies.
+In 2020, people had a lot of time on their hands (unfortunately).
+To stay sane, many people came out with their own song parodies.
 The songs on this list are a little different, because they have messages about being safe during a virus.
 (This sure is a strange time for parody songs!)
 But, I'm sure there will be a shift once we reach peak coronavirus parody.
-Without further adieu, here are my favorites.
+Without further ado, here are my favorites.

 1. Neil Diamond's "Sweet Caroline" Parody